DAP-DarkneSS/Randorator/README.md

 Randorator is an advanced graphical generator of random numbers.
 The program creates the specified number of values in a certain interval.
 Optionally, the average value of the received number, the maximum relative standard deviation and number of digits for rounding is able to specify.
-The possibility to automatically copy and select separator in the output numbers in the clipboard is present.
+There are possibilities to select decimal mark and to automatically copy in the clipboard.

 Author is https://github.com/DAP-DarkneSS
 The code is distributed under the GNU LESSER GENERAL PUBLIC LICENSE 3 and/or later: